wouterd/docker-maven-plugin/README.md

 A maven plugin to manage docker containers and images for integration tests.

 # Current Functionality:
+- Build a docker image from a bunch of source files in package and pre-integration-test phases
+      - Allow built containers to be started in the pre-integration phase
 - Start a container in the pre-integration-test phase based on an image:
       - Known on the docker host by a name
       - Available in a repository